Hand & Wrist

 Florida Orthopaedic Institute’s Hand & Wrist center features the Bay Area’s greatest number of years of combined experience in hand and microvascular surgery.
 Our fellowship-trained microvascular surgeons provide the capability for complex reconstruction, as well as free tissue transfer and limb replantation.

-The following Florida Orthopaedic Institute physicians specialize in Hand & Upper Extremity:
+The following Florida Orthopaedic Institute physicians specialize in Hand & Wrist:

 Dr. Stone Talks About Texting Thumb

 Dr. Stone talks to Fox 13 news about texting thumb, a condition he says can have your thumb running marathons every day.
 According to Dr. Stone, one pound of stress at the tip of your thumb multiplies dramatically as it travels up the bones, muscles, ligaments, and tendons of your arm.

 - Carpal Tunnel Syndrome (CTS)